admb-project/admb/docs/install/BuildingSourceVisualStudio.md

 3. **Test**

-   In the **Developer Command Prompt** window, use the steps below to build and run the examples.
+   In the **Developer Command Prompt** window, use the commands below to build and run the examples.

    Build examples